TimeMachine1994/081925-SvelteTweb/Old Docs01/091025-admin-flow-refactor-documentation.md

 # Admin Flow Refactor Documentation

 **Date:** September 10, 2025
-**Task:** Refactor admin flow for simplicity, funeral director approval, and memorial creation
+**Task:** Refactor admin flow for simplicity, funeral director approval, and event creation

 ## Overview

 Successfully refactored the Tributestream admin flow to be simpler, more functional, and better organized.
-The new admin system provides clear workflows for funeral director approval and memorial creation while maintaining comprehensive logging and following established API patterns.
+The new admin system provides clear workflows for funeral director approval and event creation while maintaining comprehensive logging and following established API patterns.

 ## Key Improvements Made